lucassarchis/lucassarchis/README.md

 <div  align="center">
   Hello!
 I'm Lucas Sarchis!
- Searching for a internship in CS (Computer Science).
+ Looking for a internship in CS (Computer Science).
  Currently studying to switch carreer from a mechanical engineer to software developer.
  <hr>
  <div align="center">